CrunchyData/pg_featureserv/hugo/content/examples/ex_query_functions_countries_name.md

 ---
-title: "Example: Query Countries by Name"
+title: "Example: Function to query Countries by Name"
 date:
 draft: false
 weight: 210
 ---

-This is the same spatial function example shown in the [Usage](/usage/functions/) section, but we'll include a sample GeoJSON response, as well as the web UI preview.
+This is the same spatial function example shown in the [Usage](/usage/functions/) section.
+Here we'll show a sample GeoJSON response and the web UI preview.

+Note: this functionality can now be obtained more easily by using the `filter` query parameter with a `LIKE` CQl expression.

 ## Create a spatial function that returns a filtered set of countries

 ```sql
 CREATE OR REPLACE FUNCTION postgisftw.countries_name(